imodeljs/imodeljs-samples/README.md

     Note: If you are just testing on localhost you can use the default registration included in the sample.
 However, it's recommended that you complete the registration, especially since registration is a requirement before the application can be deployed.
 For more information, see the section on [authorization](https://imodeljs.github.io/iModelJs-docs-output/learning/common/accesstoken/).

-3. Configure your app using the values you obtained from the registration process.
+3. Configure your app using the value you obtained from the registration process.
 In the interactive-app subfolder, edit src/common/config.json and src/common/configuration.ts.

 4. Follow the [steps](#building-samples) to build the samples.